Beef Enchiladas

 This easy dinner recipe is always a hit with the family!
 Easy Beef Enchiladas have soft tortillas filled with ground beef, cheese and green chiles that are covered with enchilada sauce and more cheese.

 - When I say these are easy, I mean it – you only need five ingredients!
+This is a super easy beef enchilada recipe to make and even keep the ingredients on hand to make them whenever you want.

 - Red enchilada sauce – Use your favorite store bought sauce or make homemade enchilada sauce.
 This is an easy way to control the level of “heat” in your enchiladas too.